-The project "Development of Competencies for Non-Formal Education Teachers" by Associate Professor Wirathep Pathumcharoenwattana, Ph.D., Head of Department of Lifelong Education, Faculty of Education, Chulalongkorn University, seeks to improve the competencies of teachers working with out-of-school children in Thailand.
+The project, "Development of Competencies for Non-Formal Education Teachers," developed by Associate Professor Wirathep Pathumcharoenwattana, Ph.D., Head of Department of Lifelong Education, Faculty of Education, Chulalongkorn University, seeks to improve the competencies of teachers working with out-of-school children in Thailand.

 It addresses several key issues related to the education of children who are not part of the formal education system.

-The project's main goal is to analyze and enhance the competencies of teachers working with out-of-school children.
-It aims to develop a competency-based model for these teachers, ensuring that they can provide the necessary education, support, and guidance to children facing diverse challenges.
+First, it aims to develop a competency-based model for the teachers working with these young learners, ensuring that they can provide the necessary education, support, and guidance to children facing diverse challenges.
 The project involves collaborating with various stakeholders, including government agencies, non-governmental organizations, and universities, to develop and implement this model.

-The "Development of Competencies for Non-Formal Education Teachers" project aligns with SDG4 by promoting inclusive education, enhancing teacher competencies, and providing equal opportunities for out-of-school children, thereby contributing to the broader agenda of sustainable development.
+The "Development of Competencies for Non-Formal Education Teachers" project aligns with SDG 4 by promoting inclusive education, enhancing teacher competencies, and providing equal opportunities for out-ofschool children, thereby contributing to the broader agenda of sustainable development.